Cohen & Steers (CNS)

 We track the long-term change in earnings per share (EPS) for the same reason as long-term revenue growth.
 Compared to revenue, however, EPS highlights whether a company’s growth is profitable.

-For Cohen & Steers, its two-year annual EPS growth of 2% was lower than its five-year trend.
-We hope its growth can accelerate in the future.
+For Cohen & Steers, its two-year annual EPS growth of 4.7% is similar to its five-year trend, implying stable earnings.

 The debt-to-equity ratio is a widely used measure to assess a company's balance sheet health.
 A higher ratio means that a business aggressively financed its growth with debt.
 This can result in higher earnings (if the borrowed funds are invested profitably) but also increases risk.